 You may see these small insects dotted about areas of new growth on your plant.
 Leaves may be covered in clear sticky honeydew, or, possibly a black sooty mould.
 Although unattractive, these insects will not be detrimental to the plant and are tolerable.

-These insects have been accidentally introduced to areas of the world wich commercially grow eucalyptus, which include: California, Sri Lanka, South Africa, South America and are widespread across Europe.
+California, Sri Lanka, South Africa, South America and are widespread across Europe.

 If infestations are heavy, it's advised to pick off infected leaves.
 Use these pests to attract natural enemies to your garden, such as hoverfly larvae.
 There are organic pesticides containing natural pyrethrum which can be effective against suckers, these must be applied on the effective site over a series of applications.
 Please read instructions prior to application.